-grouper In Web, the identifier that is used to group other identifiers, such as sites or URLs.

-hint In Oracle, an instruction directed at the Oracle Optimizer that includes considerations for an execution plan.
+In Web, the identifier that is used to group other identifiers, such as sites or URLs.
+In Oracle, an instruction directed at the Oracle Optimizer that includes considerations for an execution plan. hint particular times of the day.
+If, for example, most performance problems occur within nighttime and weekend batches, it can be useful to focus only on them.